 THE WILD ATLANTIC WAY is a rugged coastal gem that will wow you with epic moments and warm you with its friendly spirit.
-One of the longest coastal driving routes in the world, it boasts 1,500 miles/2.500km of raw beauty, traditional culture, cosy pubs and unforgettable experiences.
-Stand on the iconic Mizen Head footbridge in County Cork and you'll witness a spectacle of jagged rocks lashed by waves, explore island life on the Aran islands in County Galway, or visit the most extensive Stone Age monument in the world at Céide Fields, County Mayo.
-With sky-high cliffs, craggy peninsulas, quiet bays and deserted beaches - the Wild Atlantic Way's landscapes are nothing short of spectacular.
-But there's more to this coastline than just stunning scenery - there's the warmth of the people; the vibrant culture, from music sessions to literary festivals; and fantastic local foods that you'll remember forever.
+One of the longest coastal driving routes in the world, it boasts 1.500 miles of raw beauty, traditional culture, cozy pubs, and unforgettable experiences.
+Stand on the iconic Mizen Head footbridge in County Cork and you'll witness a spectacle of jagged rocks lashed by waves; explore authentic island life on the Aran Islands in County Galway; or visit the most extensive Stone Age monument in the world at Céide Fields, County Mayo.

+With sky-high cliffs, craggy peninsulas, quiet bays, and deserted beaches - the Wild Atlantic Way's landscapes are nothing short of spectacular.
+But there's more to this coastline than just stunning scenery-there's the warmth of the people; the vibrant culture, from music sessions to literary festivals; and fantastic local foods that you'll remember forever.

-IT MAY BE FAMOUS for building the Titanic, but but Belfast is also well known for its buzzing music scene.
-In November 2021, UNESCO granted Belfast a City of Music status in recognition of its rich musical heritage and if you're looking for exciting trad music, alternative jazz or a bit of punk rock, there's no better place.
-Beyond the great tunes, Belfast is a city that's full of surprises.
-Wander St George's Market for a taste of the city's buzzing food scene, or dine out on refined local dishes at Michelin-starred Ox.
+IT MAY BE FAMOUS for building the Titanic, but Belfast is also well-known for its buzzing music scene.
+In November 2021, UNESCO granted Belfast a City of Music status in recognition of its rich musical heritage and if you're looking to experience exciting trad music, alternative jazz or a bit of punk rock, there's no better place.

+Beyond the music, Belfast is full of surprises.
+Wander St George's Market for a taste of the city's buzzing food scene, or enjoy refined local dishes at Michelinstarred Ox.
 Fancy finding out more about Belfast's maritime and shipbuilding history?
-Then head to Titanic Belfast and SS Nomadic.
+Head to Titanic Belfast and SS Nomadic.
 And for a view that you won't forget, make your way to Belfast Castle on the slopes of Cave Hill Country Park.
 All in all, Belfast is a compelling place; a bit Victorian, a bit modern.
 Its story is enthralling, its people welcoming, and its contemporary culture utterly absorbing.